currently searching:

 Averitt, William

-Dr. Averitt’s music has been the subject of two doctoral treatises.
+Dr. Averitt’s music has been the subject of three doctoral treatises.
 In addition to Walton, his works have been published by ECS, Treble Clef, Trevco, Falls House, Little Piper, Galaxy, Fred Bock Music, Subito, ALRY Publications, Concordia and MMB Publications.
 He is Professor Emeritus of Music and formerly Coordinator of Composition at Shenandoah Conservatory of Shenandoah University in Winchester, Virginia where he was on the faculty from 1973 to 2012.